-Heinly says that the property next door to the Applicant’s has wood windows in place.
-He states that the new windows are smaller by a quarter inch.
+Mr. Heinly noted that the property next door to the Applicant’s has wood windows in place, and that the proposed windows had a similar profile although they were smaller by approximately a quarter inch.

-Mr. Knight wanted to make sure that the Board was aware that the wood veneer of the window is the interior side, whereas the white PVC side is the exterior.
+Mrs. Gribble asked how the product was inserted into the window frames; the Applicant confirmed they were infill windows, which further decreased the opening size.
+Mr. Heinly noted that the subject property did not have wooden frames, but rather had brick openings.

-Mr. Chamberlin reaffirms that the Applicant stated that the windows would be painted in the spring.
-Applicant states yes, but not sure of color palette.
+Mr. Knight noted that the wood veneer of the window is only the interior side.

-Mr. Knee inquires to the Board about their thoughts on the situation.
-He states that they have the option of siding with the Planning Bureau to deny, or approve as a test case, or approve as an acceptable material.
+Mr. Chamberlin asked the Applicant whether he wanted to paint the windows in the spring; the Applicant confirmed that was the intention, but that he was not yet sure of color palette.
+Mr. Chamberlin noted that the Board may need to take the manufacturer at their word.

-Heinly inquires to the Board about a test case of windows that were approved that were not composed of wood.
+Mr. Knee noted that the Planning Bureau had recommended denial and that they could agree with that recommendation, approve the product as a test case, or approve it as an acceptable material.

-Ms. Rucker and Mr. Knee explain that those windows were approved as a test case for reasons that could not be recalled.
+Mr. Chamberlin noted that he had missed a previous months’ meeting during which the Board had approved another alternative material as a “test case.”
+Ms. Bennett noted that the product had been Homespire windows and that the Board had voted to approve it as a “test case,” but that she and Ms. Rucker had not agreed with that decision.
+Mr. Knee noted that that was a different case and had received approval for different reasons.

-Mr. Chamberlin states that before any approval of a new material, he would like to see it installed and tested.
-He says he would hesitate to approve of any new material without seeing it be tested for a period of time.
+Ms. Bennett asked whether Mr. Knee was proposing another product to consider as a “test case;” Mr. Knee stated that it was an option for the Board; he noted that the Board could also state that it is an approved material.

-Ms. Rucker and Ms. Bennet once again state that there has not been a manufacturers statement whether or not painting the windows voids the warranty.
+Mr. Chamberlin stated that before any approval of a new material, he would like to see it installed and tested.
+He said he would hesitate to administratively approve any new material without seeing it be tested for a period of time.

-Mr. Chamberlin states that this would be a candidate for a test case.
+Ms. Rucker and Ms. Bennett reiterated that the Applicant had not provided a statement from the manufacturer regarding whether or not painting the windows voids the warranty.

-Mr. Knee states that he’s leaning towards approval.
+Mr. Heffelfinger stated that this would be a candidate for a test case, and

-Mr. Chamberlin states that the Board never follows up with test cases.
-Mr. Knight states that this is incorrect and test cases have been followed up such as Fibrex.
-Mr. Knight states his dismay in approving a new material for a test case and states that the Board is beginning to blur the line of what is an acceptable window.
-Mr. Knight continues to state that the Board does not have specific metrics that constitute new window materials and arbitrarily approves windows on a case-by-case basis.
+Mr. Knee stated that he was leaning towards approval.

-Mrs. Gribble states that the exterior is composed of PVC and states that any other materials that they have seen with this type of material have not been accepted through the Board.
+Mr. Chamberlin stated that the issue with “test cases” was that the Board did not follow up with monitoring these products.
+Mr. Knight noted that the Planning Bureau had conducted follow-up reviews of installations of products such as Fibrex.
+Mr. Knight stated his opposition to approving a new material as a “test case” and stated that the Board was beginning to blur the line of what is an acceptable window product.
+Mr. Knight noted that the Board does not have specific metrics that constitute new window materials and arbitrarily approves windows on a case-by-case basis.

-Mr. Knee is curious about whether the material is paintable and warranty information.
+Mrs. Gribble noted that the exterior is composed entirely of PVC and stated that the Board had not accepted any other PVC products.

-Mrs. Gribble states the Board could table the decision until they have more information about the product and the warranty.
-Mrs. Gribble states the issue of approving of a new material without specific metrics and specifications, and simply approving a material based on a paint and warranty.
-She states that the windows are one-over-one and are a simple installation whereas other lite patterns are not as simple.
-Mr. Knee states that the Board reviews each window on a case by case basis.
+Ms. Baldock noted that the Board could table a decision until they have more information about the product and the warranty.
+Mr. Knee concurred with that recommendation.
+Mrs. Gribble noted the issue of approving of a new material without specific metrics and specifications, and simply approving a material based on a paint and warranty.
+She noted that the windows are one-over-one and are a simple installation whereas other lite patterns are not as simple.
+Mr. Knee stated that the Board reviewed each window on a case-by-case basis.